vesoft-inc/nebula/docs/manual-EN/2.query-language/1.data-types/data-types.md

 # Data Types

-The built-in data types supported by Nebula Graph are as follows:
+This document gives details about data types supported by **Nebula Graph**.

 ## Numeric Types